gponeconsulting/TCC-IoT_Getting-Started_Arduino-Dragino/README.md

 3. APPKEY
 4. Pin mapping

-The APPEUI, DEVEUI, APPKEY come from the Device Overview that you created in Step 3 - Sign Up on The Things Network.
+The APPEUI, DEVEUI, APPKEY come from the Device Overview that you created in Step 3 - Setup on The Things Network.

 You will need these values in array format. do this by clicking the angle brackets '<>'.
 The codes should now be within curly brackets.